IPAMS/IDSimPy/docs/usersguide/visualization.rst

 Simple density plots
 --------------------

 A density plot shows the density of simulated particles in the cells of a grid across a spatial domain.
-This allows to understand the spatially resolved particle density in the region of interest, even when the individual symbols rendered by scatter plots are not providing any useful information anymore, e.g. due to very high numbers of simulated particles.
+This allows to highlight the spatially resolved particle density in the region of interest, even when the individual symbols rendered by scatter plots are not providing any useful information anymore, e.g. due to very high numbers of simulated particles.

 The function :py:func:`.plot_density_xz` provides a density plot of the particle density in a projection on a xz plane: